Boston Rideshare Accident Lawyers

 Why You Need a Boston Lawyer After a Rideshare Crash

-DiBella Law Offices, P.C., has over twelve years of experience working in the Boston area with car crash victims.
+DiBella Law Offices, P.C., has years of experience working in the Boston area with car crash victims.
 We have an intimate understanding of the laws concerning personal injury, and keep up to date with the latest TNC legislation.

 In some cases, the driver of the vehicle will be responsible, and his or her insurance will cover any victim’s compensation.
 In other cases, the transportation network company’s insurance will apply.
 It could be that a third driver was involved, and should also be held liable.

-As a victim of a rideshare accident, you probably have questions about your rights and who should be paying your medical bills.
+As a victim of a Boston rideshare accident, you probably have questions about your rights and who should be paying your medical bills.
 A call to DiBella Law Offices, P.C., at (617) 870-0907 can schedule a free consultation with a Boston personal injury attorney.
 We will answer your questions and let you know if you are entitled to compensation for your injuries and losses.